Will a UTI go away on its own?

 How many times should you pee a day?

-It's a question many of us have wondered about at some point, although maybe haven't expressed out loud: how often should you be peeing?
+It's a question many of us have wondered about at some point, although maybe haven't expressed out loud: how many times should you pee a day?

 Whether you're someone who makes jokes about your 'tiny bladder' (and frequently wakes up during the night to go to the bathroom), or whether you fall at the opposite end of the spectrum, you may worry that there's something amiss.

-It's easy to see why the topic might stoke anxiety.
+It's easy to see why the topic of peeing a lot (or little) might stoke anxiety.
 Most people know that peeing a lot (accompanied by excess thirst) is one of the early hallmarks of diabetes.
 To put it simply, there's always glucose in your blood, and when this is filtered through your kidneys it's reabsorbed into the bloodstream.
 But when there's too much sugar in your blood, your kidneys struggle to keep up and end up flushing out the excess in your urine.
-This sugar draws water with it, making you pee more often (and feel thirsty).
+This sugar draws water with it, making you pee a lot (and feel thirsty).

 While it's certainly worth getting checked out for diabetes, there can be many other explanations for frequent (or infrequent) peeing.
 As Dr Preethi Daniel, clinical director at the London Doctors Clinic, explains, the odds are good that it's nothing serious.

 "Peeing lots does not automatically mean a disease, so there is no need to be anxious if you feel otherwise well.
 Most conditions can be easily picked up by just speaking to your GP who will organise further tests and treatment," she says.